pramod-clgx/prometheus-on-PCF/pipeline/README.md

 ## Pipeline for deploying Prometheus to PCF

-This pipeline sets up a Prometheus monitoring environment for PCF.
+This pipeline sets up a Prometheus monitoring environment for

 It can target an ops manager BOSH director or a standalone bosh director to monitor/deploy to.